Arrow BOOK

 Overview

 The sphenopalatine ganglion is a small collection of nerves located behind the nose.
-These nerves play a role in facial sensation, tear production, nasal function and certain headache pathways.
-When the SPG becomes overactive or irritated, it may contribute to facial pain, autonomic symptoms (such as eye watering or nasal congestion) and specific headache patterns.
+These nerves play an important role in facial sensation, tear production, nasal function, and certain headache pathways.
+When the sphenopalatine ganglion becomes overactive or irritated, it may contribute to facial pain, autonomic symptoms such as eye watering or nasal congestion, and specific headache patterns.

-An SPG block involves applying local anaesthetic to this nerve cluster.
-The aim is to temporarily interrupt pain signals and reduce nerve sensitivity.
-In some cases, this procedure may also help confirm whether the SPG is contributing to symptoms.
+A sphenopalatine ganglion block is a targeted treatment that involves applying local anaesthetic to this nerve cluster.
+The aim is to temporarily interrupt pain signals, reduce nerve sensitivity, and relieve symptoms linked to certain headache and facial pain conditions.
+In some cases, a sphenopalatine ganglion block may also help confirm whether this nerve cluster is contributing to the patient’s symptoms.

 Who this treatment helps

-- Pain patterns suspected to involve the SPG
+• Pain patterns suspected to involve the sphenopalatine ganglion

 A consultation is required to confirm suitability and rule out other causes of facial or head pain.